CA Final Syllabus Jan 2026, Updated ICAI course Structure

 FAQs

-What are the subjects in the CA Final syllabus?
+What are the subjects in CA Final Group I for January 2026?

-What is the duration of the CA Final Exam?
+What is the weightage of MCQs in the CA Final syllabus for Jan 2026?